sarumanplaysguitar/panoptes3D/README.md

 Design to fit within a small sphere; unit at center

-Can resemble actual locations (ie. a mountaintop, the beach, a rooftop, a forest), or just be for fun (ie. the surface of the moon! or an exoplanet!)
+Can resemble actual locations (ie. a mountaintop, the beach, a rooftop, a forest), or just be for fun (ie. the surface of the moon, or a distant exoplanet!)

 ##### Design considerations:

-- Environment scenes are comprised of a horizon (image textures on a large cylindrical object/sphere), and custom sky color scheme
+- Environment scenes are comprised of a horizon (image textures on a large cylindrical object/sphere), 3D objects to decorate the scene (ie. plants and flowers), and custom sky color scheme
+  - part of the horizon should be adjustable (by sliding UV textures up and down) to allow for optional syncing with unit config file horizon limits
 - Should not make the scene too crowded (too many objects may cause lag on certain devices)
   - after more experimentation/research, determine max poly count?
 - May be a good idea to create minimal, 'low graphics quality'/'minified' versions of environment scenes which users can opt to view instead (for slower devices)
   - or just aim to make all scenes this lightweight
   - for the future, enabling/disabling post-processing should definitely be an option though
 - The environment scene should look good even when the camera goes below the ground plane, making ground objects transparent.
 This happens so that the stars are unobscured and entire sky is visible.
+- Still need to look into making custom HDRIs of horizon (in Photoshop?); current one is just a placeholder from HDRI Haven.